laravel/docs/authentication.md

 The `attempt` method will return `true` if authentication was successful.
 Otherwise, `false` will be returned.

-The `intended` method on the `Redirect` facade will redirect the user to the URL they were attempting to access before being intercepted by the authentication middleware.
+The `intended` method provided by Laravel's redirector will redirect the user to the URL they were attempting to access before being intercepted by the authentication middleware.
 A fallback URI may be given to this method in case the intended destination is not available.

 <a name="specifying-additional-conditions"></a>
 #### Specifying Additional Conditions